 \subsection{Baselines}

 As our goal is to reconstruct videos at ultra-low bitrates, the proposed method is closely related to video compression.
 We therefore compare against a range of conventional, neural, and generative video compression methods.
-We used, as conventional codecs, HEVC\footnote{https://trac.ffmpeg.org/wiki/Encode/H.265}~\cite{hevc} and VVC\footnote{https://github.com/fraunhoferhhi/vvenc}~\cite{vvc} with default parameters.
+As a conventional codec, we use VVC~\cite{vvc}.
 As a neural codec, we evaluate DCVC~\cite{jia2025towards}.
-For generative ultra-low bitrate compression, we use Extreme Video Coding (EVC)~\cite{li2024extreme} and the state-of-the-art Generative Latent Codec (GLC)~\cite{qi2025generative}.
-In addition, we compare our approach with I2V-SC~\cite{eteke2025i2v}, an image-to-video semantic communication framework that uses the same diffusion backbone and temporal module of a fixed number of frames $K = 16$.
-To test for causal generation performance on $K = 30$, we use the distilled Temporal Adapter within I2V-SC.
+As generative compression baselines, we use Extreme Video Coding (EVC)~\cite{li2024extreme} and the state-of-the-art Generative Latent Codec (GLC)~\cite{qi2025generative}.
+In addition, we compare with I2V-SC~\cite{eteke2025i2v}, an image-to-video semantic communication framework that uses the same diffusion backbone and a temporal module with a fixed length of $K = 16$ frames.
+To evaluate causal generation at $K = 30$, we use the distilled Temporal Adapter within I2V-SC.
 We included EVC only in Cityscapes, as the publicly available model was trained only on it.
 Together, these baselines cover classical, neural, generative, and ultra-low-bitrate paradigms.
 Fig.~\ref{fig:rd} displays the rate-distortion curves.